Heath Thorpe

 Heath Thorpe (born 3 September 2000) is an Australian artistic gymnast.
 He represented Australia at the 2022 World Championships and at the 2019 Summer Universiade.

-Personal life
+Early life and education

-Thorpe studied communication at the Queensland University of Technology.
-He currently resides in Sydney, Australia.
-He is openly gay.
+Thorpe was born 3 September 2000 in Werribee, Victoria, Australia.
+He grew up in rural Australia and started gymnastics at 7 years old.
+He moved to Brisbane at the age of 16 to train at the Gymnastics Queensland High Performance Centre.
+He later studied communication at the Queensland Institute of Technology.

 Gymnastics career

 2018

 Thorpe made his international debut as a junior at the 2018 RD761 Junior International Team Cup, where he placed third in the vault final.
 Thorpe then went on to make his senior international debut at the 2018 Pacific Rim Gymnastics Championships in April and qualified to the vault final, to finish fourth.

 Thorpe competed at the 2018 Australian Gymnastics Championships and placed first on floor.

 In October, Gymnastics Australia announced Thorpe to the 2018 World Artistic Gymnastics Championships team.
 While in Doha, Thorpe was announced as the alternate for the team and did not compete in the event.

 2019

-In February, Thorpe was announced to compete at the Individual Apparatus Artistic Gymnastics World Cup taking place in Melbourne, despite having had surgery to remove screws from his elbow just eight weeks prior to the event.
+In February, Thorpe was announced to compete at the Individual Apparatus Artistic Gymnastics World Cup taking place in Melbourne, despite having had surgery to remove screws from his elbow just eight weeks before the event.

-Thorpe competed at the 2019 Australian Gymnastics Championships, finishing sixth all around, second on floor and third on vault in the senior international competition.
+Thorpe competed at the 2019 Australian Gymnastics Championships, finishing sixth in the all-around, second on floor and third on vault in the senior international competition.

 Thorpe was announced to represent his country at the 2019 Summer Universiade in Naples, Italy.
 Thorpe went on to qualify to the event finals, placing sixth in the vault final.